mossbanay/Psychology-3-4/Questions/Chapter1.md

 # Learning Activity 1.1

 ### What are two features that best distinguish an experiment from other research methods?
-Experiments involve the manipulation of two seperate variables and make the best attempt to isolate any other possiblities that might change a measured outcome.
+Experiments involve the manipulation of two seperate variables in order to test a cause-effect relationship, while making the best attempt to isolate any other variables that might influence a measured outcome.

 ### Write a definition of each of the following terms as they apply to an experiment:
 - *variable*: Any factor that can change or vary in amount or type over time.
-- *independent variable*: The variable that is systematically manipulated for the purposes of the experiment in order to gauge a change in the dependent variable.
+- *independent variable*: A variable that is systematically manipulated for the purposes of the experiment in order to gauge a change in the dependent variable.
-- *dependent variable*: The variable that is measured and shows any effects of the independent variable.
+- *dependent variable*: A variable that is measured and expected to change as a result of the manipulation of an IV.

 ### What do researchers expect to happen to DVs when they manipulate IVs?
 Researchers expect a hypothesis or prediction to hold, i.e they expect some sort of change that they have predicted to occur